Toilet Retrofit Program

 The City of Niagara Falls is committed to the implementation of a Weeping-tile Removal Assistance Program (WRAP).
 The purpose of the WRAP program is to disconnect weeping-tile from the sanitary sewer.
 Visit the WRAP page for information about the program.

 Rain barrels are a great way to conserve water!
 Diverting water from your downspout into a rain barrel allows you to capture and store rain water that can be used to water your flower beds and gardens.
 Rain is naturally soft water and devoid of minerals and, for this reason, plants respond very well to rainwater.
-The City periodically sells rain barrels at cost when available during the Spring season.
-To find out when the next sale will be, visit the Rain Barrel Sale page.
+The City now offers rebates on rain barrels purchased from Canadian retailers.
+Learn more about this new program on our Rain Barrels page.

 Under Ontario's Green Energy initiatives: the Green Energy Act and Renewable Energy Approvals, the Province has paved the way for quicker development of renewable energy projects.
 Renewable energy projects are no longer subject to municipal land use planning documents under the Planning Act such as zoning or official plan approvals.
 Depending on the size of your renewable energy project you may be exempt from the requirements of a Renewable Energy Approval from the Ministry of the Environment.
 Find out about the requirements in Niagara Falls for renewable energy.